-On August 3, 2011 the Company announced an option agreement ("Option Agreement") with a private group to acquire a 100% interest in the 977 ha Chinchillas Project located in Jujuy Province by making cash payments to the vendor totaling US \$1.8 million over four years.
+On August 3, 2011 the Company announced an option agreement ("Option Agreement") with a private group to acquire a 100% interest in the Chinchillas Project located in Jujuy Province by making cash payments to the vendor totaling US \$1.8 million over four years.
+As of July 24th, 2013, the Chinchillas Project includes two exploitation concessions ("Minas") totalling 1160 hectares, both of which are permitted for drilling.